-Located in the Maritime Museum, the Star of India (formerly the Euterpe) is billed as "the world's oldest active sailing ship."
+Also located in the Maritime Museum is the Star of India (formerly the Euterpe).
+It's billed as "the world's oldest active sailing ship."
 Commissioned in 1863, she still goes out today for trips on the San Diego Bay.
 Over the years, Star of India has played multiple roles as she's circumnavigated the globe 21 times sailing trade routes to India and carrying emigrants to New Zealand.

 Life aboard the Star of India was brutal and hard, and the ship was often packed to the gills with lots of people sharing limited provisions.
 Because of this, the Star of India has seen mutiny, accidents, violence, and death, and that energy remains aboard.
 Nicole Strickland, paranormal investigator and author of San Diego's Most Haunted notes, "The San Diego Paranormal Research Society has conducted official research investigations onboard the Star of India and has come away with both intriguing personal encounters and captured ghostly evidence.
 Disembodied vocalizations and EVP captures have been documented by many paranormal researchers."

 The Midway stands separate a short walk from the Maritime Museum at San Diego's Embarcadero at 910 N. Harbor Drive.
-Tickets for the Midway are about $18.
-Hours are 10 AM to 5 PM.
-Just a short walk (or pedicab) away at 1492 N. Harbor Drive, you'll find the Maritime Museum.
-The first ship you come to is the Star of India and the others are all docked nearby.
-Admission is about $18 to view all boats and ships including a swift boat and two submarines, and the museum is open from 9 AM to 9 PM in the summer and 9 AM to 8 PM the rest of the year.
 Plan to spend an entire day (or more) exploring the haunted ships of San Diego.
 You can spend the night at the haunted Hotel del Coronado, a beautiful and historic hotel with Hollywood ties (Some Like It Hot was filmed there) which sits oceanside just across the Coronado Bridge.

 In the morning, take the two-hour drive from San Diego, heading north along Interstate 5 or the Pacific Coast Highway to Long Beach where you'll find the Haunted Queen of the Seas, the RMS Queen Mary.
 Now serving as a luxury hotel and museum, you can spend the night in one of her staterooms or suites and dine in a restaurant to get the full Queen Mary experience.
 An overnight stay is strongly recommended, as it will give you plenty of time to explore the ship and take one of her haunted tours.